ContainerSolutions/runbooks/content/posts/kubernetes/pod-stuck-in-pending-status.md

 If you think you have waited a sufficient amount of time, then it may be worth re-running the ```describe pod``` command from [step 1](#step-1) to see if any message has followed it.

-If there is still no output, and you have admin access, you may want to log onto the node the pod has been assigned to and run the appropriate pull command (eg ```docker pull <IMAGE_NAME>```) on the image to see if the image is downloadable from the node.
+If there is still no output, and you have admin access, you may want to log onto the node the pod has been assigned to and run the appropriate pull command (eg ```docker pull [IMAGE_NAME]```) on the image to see if the image is downloadable from the node.

 ### 8) Check component statuses {#step-8}

 Examine the output of your `/tmp/runbooks_componentstatuses.txt` file, looking for unhealthy components.

-This most commonly is a problem when a cluster has just been stood up.
+This is most commonly a problem when a cluster has just been stood up.

 ## Solutions {#solutions}